 By learning more about the native species that people feel an affinity with and connection to, New Zealand conservationists may be able to identify and promote ‘flagship species’ – those that might become iconic in the same way that kiwi, kākāpō and kea already have.
 Sophie uses the example of the WWF panda – a charismatic animal that people recognise and support, knowing that their financial contributions are going toward much wider conservation goals rather than that one particular species.

 She hopes that her work will help scientists, conservationists and policy makers better connect the public with the conservation challenges facing Aotearoa.

 “We need people who know their stuff and are able to bring that expertise to the problems that we’re facing.
 We need experts to ask questions, like how we are monitoring this.
 What’s the best way to do this?
 What’s been tried?
 You’ve got to be able to talk to people who’ve got different ideas, different knowledges, and work together on conservation problems.
 And it’s got to be more than just you in your office.
 Absolutely got to be.”

 The article Working as a scientist provides a brief overview of some of the many scientists featured on the Hub.
 Use it to discover some of the reasons people choose a science-related career and some of the things you can do if you are curious to begin a career in science.

-Sophie has an article in the Connected series: Animal X factor – use it to consider the role of ethics in science conservation.
+- Animal X factor – use this to consider the role of ethics in science conservation.